ClarkRT19/Retriever-Wizard/README.md

 # 🧙‍♂️ Retriever Wizard [WIP]
-A simple tool to visualize images using premade embeddings and metadata, incl. a small testset of a 1000 images.
+A small Streamlit app built for my PhD project (IKK, Aarhus University) to make crosscollection-comparisions, via visual similarity using precomputed embeddings and metadata.
+The primary use is an adaptive research tool, created for my analytical process.
+It reflects how I use my data and my research workflow.
+You’re welcome to study or adapt it, but expect revisions and tweaks.

 ## Overview
-Retriever Wizard is a Streamlit tool for AI-based exploration of large image collections.
-It compares images by using visual similarity (with precomputed embeddings) and provides fast nearest-neighbor search, ranked inspection, annotation marker, and simple 2D projections (UMAP or t-SNE).
-Typical uses include:
+Retriever Wizard loads a metadata CSV and an embeddings CSV (CLIP/SigLIP/Vision Transformer-style).
+It builds a fast FAISS index for nearest-neighbour search, lets you rank and annotate results, and makes simple 2D projections for communication.

+What it helps with:
-- Exploring thematically similar images
+- find visually similar charts (nearest neighbours)
-- Spotting gaps and inconsistencies in metadata
+- inspect clusters and outliers
-- Annotating the images for metadata crossexamination
-- Producing projection plots for research and reporting
+- annotate candidates for cross-examination

-It is developed for cross-institutional analysis of educational wall charts and artworks, but applicable to any large-scale image dataset with embeddings.
+- make simple 2D projections (UMAP/t-SNE) for slides/reports

 ## Tetset
-The Images and Metadata used are part of a larger collection of Education Wallcharts, owned by DPU (The Danish School of Education) and Aarhus University.
-The digitized charts are publicly available from The Danish Royal Library and the images chosen as exampledata are free from copyright.
-The Images and Metadata have been processed as part of a ongoing PhD project, where also the Embeddings have been produced as part of the project, the Embeddings have been made with: google/siglip2-giant-opt-patch16-384.[https://huggingface.co/google/siglip2-giant-opt-patch16-384]
+The included Examples folder contains a test set (1k images) from a larger collection of educational wall charts.
+Ownership: Danish School of Education (DPU), Aarhus University.
+Source: Digitized by The Royal Danish Library; the selected example images are free of copyright - Hyperlink to source included in the metadata.csv.
+Research context: Processed during an ongoing PhD project.
+Embeddings were produced with google/siglip2-giant-opt-patch16-384.

 ## Features
 - Metadata validation: checks for a `filename` column (auto-derives from alternatives if possible)